Updated August 2023

 1. Have Your Ducts Cleaned

 Your home’s air ducts are important parts of your comfort and air quality because they create the pathway that your HVAC appliances rely on to circulate warm and/or cool air throughout the household.
-However, your ducts accumulate dust and dirt particles over time, and if they aren’t cleaned regularly, those contaminants will end up in the air that you’re regularly breathing.
+However, your ducts accumulate dust and dirt particles over time, and if ducts aren’t cleaned regularly, those contaminants will end up in the air that you’re regularly breathing.

 Alternatively, if these ducts have any air leaks or damage, these issues can allow unconditioned air to make its way into your house, which will blend in with the oxygen and worsen the overall quality.
 To make sure your home’s ductwork remains clean and healthy, schedule regular duct inspections with your local HVAC professionals.
 They’ll be able to not only clean the ducts out, but they’ll also locate and repair any damage.